YCSGP/MIXPRS/README.md

 * The precomputed pruned SNP list provided within the cloned MIXPRS repository (`snplist` folder) is used.
 * GWAS summary statistics are formatted as `${trait}_${pop}_MIXPRS_sumstat.txt`, following the required format specified previously.
 We provide an example summary statistics dataset for EAS HDL (500 SNPs on chromosome 1) within the cloned MIXPRS repository (`example_data` folder), obtained from [GLGC](https://csg.sph.umich.edu/willer/public/glgc-lipids2021/).

-#### Step1: MIX-GWAS subsampling
+#### Step 1: MIX-GWAS Subsampling
-This step partitions a single original GWAS dataset into independent training and tuning GWAS datasets using data fission principles.
+This step partitions a single original GWAS dataset into independent subsampled training and tuning GWAS datasets using data fission principles.

 The default parameters for subsampling are:
 * Requires a pruned SNP list (`--prune_snplist`) provided in the MIXPRS repository (`snplist` folder).
 * `indep_approx=TRUE`: uses an identity covariance matrix for the pruned SNPs instead of LD reference panels (the `--ref_dir` flag is still required).
-* `train_tune_ratio=3`: divides the original GWAS dataset into training (3/4 of samples) and tuning (1/4 of samples) subsets.
+* `train_tune_ratio=3`: divides the original GWAS dataset into subsampled training GWAS (3/4 of samples) and subsampled tuning GWAS (1/4 of samples).
-* `repeat=4`: generates four independent training-tuning GWAS summary statistics pairs for robust evaluation.
+* `repeat=4`: generates four independent subsampled training-tuning GWAS pairs for robust evaluation.

 Below is an example command illustrating this step.
 Replace `${MIXPRS_path}`, `${ref_data_path}`, `${summary_stat_path}`, `${pop}`, `${trait}`, and `${output_path}` with your actual paths and filenames:
 ```bash